Conformal invariance in random cluster models. II. Full scaling limit as a branching SLE: The discrete holomorphic observable and its scaling limit

 where $F_\disc$ is as in \eqref{eq: disc int observable}.

 In this section we expand $Q$ as

 which we compare to another expression later.

 Now we claim that \begin{quote} \assumpa{} $Q$ has to have two zeros $n$ and $m$, both of multiplicity two, such that one of them lies on the arc $uv$ and the other one on $vu$. \end{quote} We will verify the claim \assumparef{} in the proof of Theorem~\ref{thm: conv obs} in Section~\ref{ssec: conv obs}.
 Basically it results from the fact that the singularities of $F$ at $a$ and $b$ are of the same type as the singularities of $\tilde F$ at $a$ and $b$.
-Thus we define the coefficient in front of that singularity, say, at $a$ by comparing $F$ to $\tilde F$.
+Thus we define the coefficient in front of that singularity, say, at $a$ by comparing $F$ to $\tilde F$ and analyze the relative signs of those coefficients.

 The observation \assumparef{} makes it possible to determine $\coeffa$ and $\coeffb$ in terms of $u$ and $v$.
 Let's write

 Expand $Q$ as

 and compare \eqref{eq: q in terms of coeffa and coeffb} and \eqref{eq: q in terms of m and n}.
 If we ignore for the time being the coefficient of $z^2$, we have to solve the equation system